 Dissonance can be triggered by mundane manifestations that could have previously be seen as unsubstantial to matter.
 Dissonance can affect anybody who lacks self-awareness.

 We have now extensively covered the foundations of Cognitive Dissonance theory.
 In the context of personal development and self-awareness, understanding this natural phenomenon becomes a highly beneficial tool in your ability to navigate your environment with more accuracy and clarity.

 Time and time again as you read these articles, many of you will begin to understand (If you haven’t already) the significance that psychology has on our ability to develop and produce a lifestyle on our own terms.
-Our cognitive biases are undeviating in their biological agendas but conflict with our conscious intentions often.
-An internal civil war that is not worthy of men of capability.
-Forming an understanding of your cognitive biases and how they operate will strengthen your self-awareness and your ability to act with precision and implementation of astute methods.
+Our cognitive biases are undeviating in their biological agendas and regularly conflict with reason.
+To allow such an internal civil war to wage within your head unchallenged, is self-evidently a suboptimal responce.
+Forming an understanding of your cognitive biases and how they operate within your own headspace, will strengthen your self-awareness and your ability to act with greater precision in this world.

 - Wikipedia – Cognitive Dissonance – https://en.wikipedia.org/wiki/Cognitive_dissonance